-Now when we have idea about what Magento and WordPress are, let us now discuss the comparisons between WordPress and Magento based on their features and you can decide by your own which platform is more suitable for you.
+Now when we have an idea about what Magento and WordPress are, let us now discuss the comparisons between WordPress and Magento based on their features and you can decide on your own which platform is more suitable for you.
 So let us begin.

 1. WordPress vs Magento in development